Targeting prospects within our database consists of two steps:

-At the end of the article we also explain how the search logic works.
+At the end of the article we also explain how the search logic of our targeting filters work works.

 In the first step of creating a new campaign, you need to specify what kind of companies you're searching for.
 You can select a number of criteria in order to define them (described below).

 On the bar on the right, you’ll be able to see the estimated number together with the preview of 10 companies meeting these criteria.
 This value will change in real-time as soon as you change the project's criteria.
 When you click on any of the companies on the list, you’ll be redirected to their website.

 First, you need to decide whether you want to search for companies that meet the specified conditions (Detailed criteria) or if you want to search for specific companies (Specific companies).

 If you choose Detailed criteria, you will be able to specify further: